RobTillaart/DEVRANDOM/README.md

 ### Random generator selection

 - **void useRandom()** use the build in software random number generator.
 This is the default.
-By default the build-in random number generator is used.
 This can be replaced by a RNG of your choice.
 - **void useDigitalRead(uint8_t pin)** use digitalRead to read 8 bits from a defined pin.
 One can build a hardware RNG that flips between 0 and 1 very rapidly and unpredictably.